seapovedac/paper-2022_NS1_oligomerization/README.md

-# NS1 protein oligomerization: convert rdf to pmf
+# NS1 protein oligomerization: pipeline to convert rdf to pmf

 This repository has several codes to calculate the potential of mean force (pmf) based on radial distribution functions (rdf) of protein-protein interaction.
 The input are rdf files generated with a modified version of Faunus packages (https://github.com/mlund/faunus).
 Codes were employed to calculate pmf curves in the publication: https://doi.org/10.1016/j.virusres.2022.198838.
 Here is showing an example simplified!